 I already completed my Master’s.
 How many credits would the program be for me?

-Credits may be transferable for students who have received their Master’s degree in a related discipline.
-Which courses and how many credits are to be transferred are up to the discretion of the executive officer and will not exceed 30 credits.
+Credits may be transferable for students who have received their master’s degree from an accredited institution in a related discipline.
+Which courses and how many credits are to be transferred depends on a transcript evaluation and is up to the discretion of the executive officer but cannot exceed 30 credits.

 How many credits is the program?